 Now, experiencing Sonoma County — where life opens up — gives travelers an opportunity to make a difference.
-They will be able to access exclusive rates and special perks by booking directly with Kind Traveler and its curated list of “Kind Hotels.”
-A $10-a-night donation will go to a designated local charity that positively impacts the visiting destination.
+Choosing to give a $10 a night to a local charity unlocks exclusive rates and perks from Kind Traveler’s curated list of “Kind Hotels.”
+The $10-a-night donation will go to a designated local charity that positively impacts the destination.

 Charitable Travel Supports Local Causes

 Participating hotels in Sonoma County will offer exclusive rates and special perks on Kind Traveler to empower travelers to support local causes.
 The lodging properties include Farmhouse Inn, Timber Cove Resort, Vintners Inn, Hyatt Regency Sonoma, Flamingo Conference Resort and Spa, The Sandman Hotel, and Hotel E.

 Staying at these properties will support one of three Sonoma County-based charities that make a positive impact.
 The Redwood Empire Food Bank is Sonoma County’s largest hunger-relief organization, serving 82,000 people.
 The Russian Riverkeeper restores and sustains the health of Sonoma County’s popular Russian River.
 Sonoma Land Trust protects more than 50,000 acres of beautiful, productive, and environmentally significant land in and around Sonoma County.

 The type of impact a $10 nightly donation will make is celebrated at the time of booking on Kind Traveler:

 - A $10 donation to Redwood Empire Food Bank will help provide 20 meals.